jxxcarlson/convolvemachine/README.md

 O's and are followed by one or more
 OI's.
-The reducer `m` belongs to a finite-state machine with initial state Start and with one final state,
+The reducer `m` belongs to a finite-state machine with initial state `Start` and with one final state,
 `Ix`.
+In the example below, the final state is `Ix`, so the sequence is accepted.

 ```
 > run m Start [O, O, O, I, O, I]